skollro/otherwise/README.md

 #### `otherwiseThrow($value)`

 Throws an exception if no `when` has evaluated to `true` before.
-It accepts exception class names, exception objects or a callable that returns an exception.
+It takes an exception class name, an exception instance or a callable that returns an exception.

 ```php
 // recommended: an instance of the exception is only created if needed